 Community-based vocational training and community-based instruction are key features of the program.
-The dedicated staff includes two teachers, two teacher assistants, and five job coaches.
-Other services for life skills/learning support students include: part-time speech and language assistance, psychological services, transition supports, and adaptive physical education.
+The dedicated staff includes a teacher, a teacher assistant, and job coaches.
+Other services for life skills/learning support students include: part-time speech and language assistance, psychological services, and transition supports.

 Students receive an assessment of their vocational interests and skills and then have the opportunity to work within the BCTC itself or within work projects provided by volunteer organizations and other local businesses.
 To encourage the development of the skills and appropriate attitudes necessary for success in the workplace, students also work at job sites within the community.
 Students rotate among the sites to conform to their needs as well as labor and industry standards regarding career exploration, life skills assessment, and training.

-Students receive work experience in various local settings, including office, warehouse, and transportation locations within the BCIU, the Oley Valley School District cafeteria and maintenance department, Professional Culinary Services, Camp Adahi, Oley Youth League Park, Sunoco Mini Mart, Manorcare Healthcare facilities, Meals on Wheels, and other sites.
-In addition, the program teaches students: money, time management, and consumer skills; safety and self-reliance; transportation skills; community survival; and adult life skills
+Students receive work experience in various local settings.
+In addition, the program teaches students: money, time management, and consumer skills; safety and self-reliance; transportation skills; community survival; and adult life skills.

 The PAL program is about more than work.
 Students also participate in a variety of recreational pursuits and physical education activities that provide exercise and promote socialization and the constructive use of leisure time.
 Students also have the opportunity to go bowling, swimming, golfing, fishing, and hiking.
 They also visit restaurants and movie theaters.
 Physical education classes include softball, floor hockey, volleyball, and other sports activities.
 Students also have the opportunity to participate in the local Special Olympics.